Name of Ukraine: Early modern cartography

 The Radziwiłł map of 1613 (formal title Magni Ducatus Lithuaniae; originally published in 1603) was the first map to indicate the terms "Ukraine" and "Cossacks".
+They were used to indicate a region around Kijów.
 In the mid-17th century, Franco-Polish cartographer Guillaume Le Vasseur de Beauplan, who had spent the 1630s as a military engineer and architect designing and building fortifications in the region, played a significant role in popularising Ukraine as a name and a concept to a broader Western European audience, both through his maps and his writings.
 His 1648 General Map of Ukraine was titled in Latin Delineatio Generalis Camporum Desertorum vulgo Ukraina.
 Cum adjacentibus Provinciis ("General Map of the Wild Fields, in common speech Ukraine.
 With adjacent Provinces"), thereby 'using the term "Ukraine" to denote all the provinces of the Kingdom of Poland that bordered on the uninhabited steppe areas (campus desertorum)'.
 Beauplan's French-language publication of the second edition of the Description of Ukraine (Description d'Ukranie, the first edition dates from 1651) defined Ukraine as "several provinces of the Kingdom of Poland lying between the borders of Muscovy and the frontiers of Transylvania".
 This book became wildly popular in Western Europe, and was translated into Latin, Dutch, Spanish and English in the 1660s to 1680s, and reprinted numerous times throughout the rest of the 17th century and the entire 18th century.
 On another map, published in Amsterdam in 1645, the sparsely inhabited region to the north of the Azov sea is called Okraina and is characterized to the proximity to the Dikoye pole (Wild Fields), posing a constant threat of raids of Turkic nomads (Crimean Tatars and the Nogai Horde).